 Make it easy for customers to leave reviews

 90% of consumers say buying decisions are influenced by online reviews and 88% trust online reviews as much as personal referrals.
 Those statistics are not something to ignore.
 Reviews are a strong factor in Google rankings, which in turn will help you gain one of the top three search spots.
 Some tips to generate more reviews include:

 - Making the process user-friendly and easy for customers to do.
 The more straight-forward the review process is, the more likely customers are to complete the task.

 - Asking nicely and thanking the customer when they leave a review.
 And of course, address any concerns and thank them personally where appropriate.

 - Making sure your employees understand the importantance of soliciting the reviews from their customers.
 Maybe offer an incentive to employees with the top number of reviews.

 There is a ton of competition out there in the local search bubble.
 When Google decreased the number of display results to three from seven in 2015, the competition for those top spots became even fiercer.
 By making sure local marketing is at the foundation of your marketing plan, you can turn those searchers into shoppers.
 Making sure you have dedicated pages that are accurate, mobile friendly and keeping your reputation management systems front of mind will help increase your marketing ROI.
 When it comes to local marketing, where you are matters as much as who you are.

-Molly Livermore is Director of Business Development at DAC Group – Chicago.
+Molly Livermore is Director of Business Development at DAC – Chicago.

-DAC Group is a marketing agency that caters to the digital lifestyle.
+DAC is a marketing agency that caters to the digital lifestyle.
 We create, execute and continually optimize campaigns that are local, relevant, social and multi-device.
 We drive performance at every level, connecting buyers to sellers at the right place and time.
-To learn more please get in touch!
+To learn more, contact DAC today!